Zalman? Well, probably the very same.

 How do I know it?
 By an accident.

-When the new regime's security forces searched the forest nearby, they found a moonshine distillery plant next to the forester's lodge.
+The new regime's security forces searched the forest nearby, they found a moonshine distillery plant next to the forester's lodge.
 When they searched it a little closer, they found a kind of shelter or a dugout.
 And there were some Jews!
 Scrawny and exhausted.
 They were without food or drink for the last 4 days.

 Because the forester who kept them there escaped when the security forces started the action in the forests.